Analysis | Rare Earths, the U.S.-China Trade War and Your Phone

 1. What are rare earths?

 A group of 17 chemically related elements found in mineral form that have magnetic and optical properties useful for making electronics more efficient.
-Electric vehicle makers rely on them for lighter-weight battery and motor components, while large wind turbines tend to use rare-earth-based magnets.
+Electric vehicle makers rely on them for lighter-weight battery and motor components.
+Neodymium and praseodymium combine to make powerful magnets used in aircraft, headphones and much more.
+Yttrium, a silvery metal, is used in cancer and rheumatoid arthritis drugs as well as color televisions and camera lenses.
 They’re also frequent components of everyday objects like light-emitting diodes, or LEDs, used to light up smartphones and stadium scoreboards.

 2. How rare are they?